 - Medications, including antibiotics, diuretics, antidepressants, cancer medications, quinine medications, and high doses of aspirin

-Although anyone can experience tinnitus, several factors can increase your risk for developing the condition.
+Although anyone can experience tinnitus, several factors can increase your risk of developing the condition.
 These include age, smoking, cardiovascular problems, and gender (with men more likely to experience tinnitus).
 People frequently exposed to loud noises, including factory workers, construction workers, soldiers, and musicians, have a particularly high risk of developing tinnitus.